Pushyanth-Infineon/optiga-nbt-rpi-wifi-p2p/README.md

 [![REUSE Compliance Check](https://github.com/Infineon/optiga-nbt-lib-c/actions/workflows/linting-test.yml/badge.svg?branch=main)](https://github.com/Infineon/optiga-nbt-lib-c/actions/workflows/linting-test.yml)
 [![CMake Build](https://github.com/Infineon/optiga-nbt-lib-c/actions/workflows/build-test.yml/badge.svg?branch=main)](https://github.com/Infineon/optiga-nbt-lib-c/actions/workflows/cmake-single-platform.yml)

-This is a sample project to use OPTIGA NBT in raspberry Pi 4/5 devices.
+This is a sample project to implement WiFi static connection handover using OPTIGA&trade; Authenticate NBT interfaced with Raspberry Pi.

+WiFi static connection handover is a technique used to establish a WiFi P2P (Peer-to-Peer) connection, also known as WiFi Direct, between two devices.
+This technology enables devices to connect to each other directly, without the need for a traditional WiFi access point.

-## Setup and requirements
+## Hardware requirements

 This section contains information on how to setup and interface the OPTIGA™ Authenticate NBT with Raspberry Pi.

-### Hardware requirements
 1. Raspberry Pi 4/5
 2. OPTIGA&trade; Authenticate NBT Development Shield